BinaryIgor/blog/posts/reducing-the-search-space.md

 We always (almost) attach country_code to the where clause.
 That is a pretty good case to partition this table by list(country_code):
 ```
 CREATE TABLE account (
   id UUID PRIMARY KEY,
   name TEXT NOT NULL,
   state TEXT NOT NULL
   description TEXT NOT NULL,
   created_at TIMESTAMP NOT NULL,
-    --new column--
+  -- new column --
   country_code INTEGER NOT NULL
 ) PARTITION BY LIST(country_code);
 ```